nageshchauhan/thinkofjava.io/java/fundamentals/4_arrays/arrays.md

 The main advantage is, we can represent huge number of values by using single variable so that readability of code will be improved.

-But the main disadvante of Arrays, fixed in size, ie once we creates an array, there is no way of increasing or decreasing the size ased on requirement.
+But the main disadvantage of Arrays, fixed in size, ie once we create an array, there is no way of increasing or decreasing the size based on requirement.

-Hence to use array, we should compulsary know the size in advanced, which may not possible always.
+Hence to use array, we should compulsory know the size in advanced, which may not possible always.

 ## Array declaration